Every Student Succeeds Act (ESSA)

 Iowa's Draft ESSA Plan

-Iowans may continue to give feedback via email at ESSA@iowa.gov or by mail: Iowa Department of Education, Attn: Deputy Director David Tilly/ESSA Feedback, Grimes State Office Building, 400 E. 14th St., Des Moines, IA 50319-0146.
+Comments also may be submitted via email at ESSA@iowa.gov or by mail: Iowa Department of Education, Attn: Deputy Director David Tilly/ESSA Feedback, Grimes State Office Building, 400 E. 14th St., Des Moines, IA 50319-0146

 - 01/20/17 Input sought on first draft of Iowa’s Every Student Succeeds Act plan